The Algarve, Portugal Food Bucket List

 Xérem

-Xérem is a corn flour porridge that can be eaten as a main or side dish.
-As a main dish, it can be served with clams, chorizo, ham, and or bacon with vegetables and a variety of spices.
+Xérem, a corn flour porridge, serves as a main or side dish.
+As a main dish, chefs pair it with clams, chorizo, ham, or bacon, along with vegetables and a variety of spices.

 Leitão suckling pig